An Unrivaled Offering for

 We recommend that features are submitted with the parent manuscript to allow simultaneous peer review.
 However, authors can submit features after manuscript acceptance, or even publication, of an article (an extra fee is charged to cover separate peer review and processing).

-Digital features can be embedded within an article on SpringerLink, and/or hosted on the article’s supplementary materials (Figshare) page, and other sites as appropriate (e.g. YouTube and Vimeo) to ensure maximum exposure.
+Digital features can be embedded within an article on SpringerLink, included as supplementary material and/or hosted on Figshare.

 Research indicates that digital features can be excellent tools to facilitate understanding of medical content for a wide range of audiences.
 They can be embedded within eprints, used as training aids, or hosted on scientific congress booths and educational platforms.